Via Labicana Augustus

+The Via Labicana Augustus is a marble statue of the Roman emperor Augustus as Pontifex Maximus depicted in religious ceremony.
+This statue is a physical representation of the imperial power Augustus had over the Roman Empire by means of religious authority, contrary to depictions of militaristic authority, such as Augustus of Prima Porta.

 Overview

-The Via Labicana Augustus is a sculpture of the Roman emperor Augustus as Pontifex Maximus.
-This statue is a physical representation of the imperial power Augustus had over the Roman Empire.

-Discovery

-The statue was found on slopes of the Oppian Hill, in the Via Labicana, in 1910.
-It is dated as having been made after 12 BCE.
-It is now in the Palazzo Massimo alle Terme at the National Museum of Rome.
+In 1910, the statue was discovered on slopes of the Oppian Hill, in the Via Labicana.
+It is dated as having been made after 12 BCE, the year Augustus was appointed Rome's Chief Priest.
+Today, it is in the Palazzo Massimo alle Terme at the National Museum of Rome.

 Description

 The statue of Via Labicana Augustus was carved out of two separate pieces of marble and stands at 208cm (82in).
 It is known that the statue was built from two separate pieces due to the distinct marble types used for the body and the head.
 During Augustus' reign of emperor, he had opened up a quarry in Luna, a town in Northern Italy.
 From there, a "stock", sculpted body made of Luna marble (Carrara) was purchased to be the body of this statue.
 The head, however, was carved using Greek Pentelic marble.
 This evidence points us to lead that the body was sculpted by a Roman artist while a Greek artist sculpted the head.